Lost Dutchman State Park: History

+Lost Dutchman was among 13 Arizona state parks that faced closure in 2010 due to budgeting problems; ultimately all of them stayed open.

 Features

 The park offers camping facilities, day use parking and acts as a trailhead for the trails leading into the Tonto National Forest in which the Superstition Mountains are located.
 Some of the most popular walks are from the park onto the National Forest Service trails that lead across the western face of the Superstitions (Jacob's Crosscut trail) and up the face of this edge using Siphon Draw trail.
 Many people confuse these National Forest trails with trails that are maintained by Lost Dutchman State Park.

-Siphon Draw and Superstition Ridgeline Trail
+Trails and recreation

 Siphon Draw to Flatiron

 Siphon Draw is a popular trail, and leads to the iconic "Flatiron" which looks like a ship's bow jutting out of the side of the mountain range.
 The last mile of hiking up to the Flatiron is a steep boulder scramble.
 The land is classed as in maintained wilderness area and does not offer trail signs or markers.
 The last 10 yd of the trail to the Flatiron are a class four scramble called 'The Wall'.
 Park Rangers recommend gloves.
 The last mile is not suitable for hiking with dogs.